 Fig. 4 - Single Cell Sequencing in Diabetic Kidney Disease.
 A) Differentially expression of 46 circulating biomarker genes for PT_VCAM1 vs. control proximal tubule are displayed.
 Only genes that meet the Benjamini-Hochberg adjusted p-value threshold (padj < 0.05) are displayed.
-B) Differential expression of 183 hallmark apoptosis genes for PT_VCAM1 vs. control proximal tubule are displayed.
-Only genes that meet the Benjamini-Hochberg adjusted p-value threshold (padj < 0.05) are displayed.
-C) Pearson correlation between an aggregate measure of hallmark apoptosis genes (“Apoptosis Index”) and circulating biomarker genes was computed for the PT_VCAM1 cell state.
+B) Pearson correlation between an aggregate measure of hallmark apoptosis genes (“Apoptosis Index”) and circulating biomarker genes was computed for the PT_VCAM1 cell state.
 The “*” symbol indicates biomarker genes that are significantly correlated with apoptosis index using an unadjusted pval < 0.05.
 Biomarker genes that are filled gray were not detected in the snRNA-seq dataset in the PT_VCAM1 cell state.
-D) Differentially accessibility of 46 circulating biomarker gene peaks for PT_VCAM1 vs. control proximal tubule are displayed.
+C) Differentially accessibility of 46 circulating biomarker gene peaks for PT_VCAM1 vs. control proximal tubule are displayed.
 Only peaks that meet the Benjamini-Hochberg adjusted p-value threshold (padj < 0.05) are displayed.
 Peaks were annotated with their nearest genomic feature using ChIPSeeker.
-E) Differential accessibility of 183 hallmark apoptosis genes for PT_VCAM1 vs. control proximal tubule are displayed.
-Only genes that meet the Benjamini-Hochberg adjusted p-value threshold (padj < 0.05) are displayed.
-Peaks were annotated with their nearest genomic feature using ChIPSeeker.
-F) Model of proximal tubule injury in DKD.
+D) Model of proximal tubule injury in DKD.
 Healthy control proximal tubule expresses markers like SLC34A1 that mediate normal homeostatic functions.
 When proximal tubules are injured, they begin to express markers like VCAM1, CD24, and CD133.
 These injury-associated markers are also associated with expression of TNF-family ligands that are released into circulation.
 A subset of injured proximal tubule cells ultimately progress to apoptosis.

 Co-localization of immunostaining of ESKD associated proteins with apoptotic cells in kidney biopsies: